jpodolski/demos/README.txt

   - They're numbered within folders.
 It's a recommended listening order based simply on how much I like the demos.

   - All parts in these tracks were recorded and mixed by me.
-The lofi samples looped through a DD7 pedal, and drummed over in real time.
+The lofi tracks were looped through a DD7 pedal, and drummed over in real time.
 Most of those are recorded onto a phone.
 The others are overdubbed in Logic using virtual amps and software instruments, with the occasional use of MIDI drum samples.